amitaslanov/final_project/README.md

 # final_project
-Final project in Advanced Data Mining in Python course.
+Final project in 'Advanced Data Mining In Python' course.

 The model predicts the price of a property according to the inputs that the user fills in in the HTML.